Skip to main content

 Introduction

-Trigger finger, or stenosing tenosynovitis, occurs when the flexor tendons cannot pass through the A-1 pulley smoothly.
-Whether the pulley thickens, the tenosynovium thickens and/or the tendons deform and develop a "nodule," the result is the same: loss of smooth active flexion and extension in the digit.
-The digit can lock in flexion or extension or simply be difficult to move without significant pain.
+Trigger finger, or stenosing tenosynovitis, occurs when the flexor tendons cannot pass smoothly through the A-1 pulley because the tendon sheath has become thickened and swollen.
+In the child’s thumb, this swollen portion of the tendon is referred to as a nodule or “Notta’s Node,” named after nineteenth century French physician, Alphonse Notta.1,2 This nodule is secondary to, not the cause of the primary pathology.
+Whether the pulley thickens or the tenosynovium thickens with fibrosis, the result is the same: loss of smooth active flexion and extension in the digit.
+The digit can lock, snap, click, or catch in flexion or extension or simply be difficult to move with or without significant pain.

 Related Anatomy

-• Histology shows non-inflammatory fibrosis; occasionally, chronic inflammatory cells are present
+• Histology shows non-inflammatory fibrosis; occasionally, chronic inflammatory cells are present.
+Pro-inflammatory cytokines like IL-β, TNF-α, and MMP’s are elevated and TGF-β is upregulated.6, 7

 Incidence and Related Conditions

-• More common in women (2-6 times); pregnancy is a predisposing risk factor
+• More common in women (2-6 times); pregnancy is a predisposing risk factor14

-• Predisposing systemic conditions: rheumatoid arthritis, diabetes, gout, amyloidosis, mucopolysaccharidoses
+• Additional predisposing systemic conditions: rheumatoid arthritis, gout, amyloidosis, mucopolysaccharidoses

-• Often comorbid with DeQuervain’s disease, carpal tunnel syndrome, and elbow tendinopathy
+• Trigger fingers are often co-morbid with DeQuervain’s disease, carpal tunnel syndrome, elbow tendinopathy, gout, and rheumatoid arthritis.19,20,21,22,23

 Differential Diagnosis